-If you thought you’d heard every possible version of We wish you a merry Christmas you can imagine, try out this performance by a Swedish choir from last weekend.
+If you thought you’d heard every possible version of We wish you a merry Christmas you can imagine, try out this performance by a Swedish choir.

 The choir managed to get through the performance without losing their self-control due to the hilarity of it all.
 “At our first rehearsals there was a lot of laughter and it was hard to imagine that we were actually going to perform in front of an audience,” commented choir member Daniella Westmark.